“Anxiety’s like a rocking chair. It gives you something to do, but it doesn’t get you very far.” ― Jodi Picoult

 Resources about treating anxiety:

-Please note: Rachel does not provide out of the office Exposure Response Prevention (ERP) therapy for the treatment of specific fears or phobias.
-She refers clients to and collaborates with several professionals in the area that provide this form of treatment.
+Please note: Our staff does not provide out of the office Exposure Response Prevention (ERP) therapy for the treatment of specific fears or phobias.
+Rachel refers clients to and collaborates with several professionals in the area that provide this form of treatment.